Panasonic GH5 vs Sony A7R II

 Studio photographers will appreciate that the Panasonic GH5 (unlike the A7R II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the GH5 and the A7R II have been discontinued, but can regularly be found used on eBay.
+Both the GH5 and the A7R II have been discontinued, but can regularly be found used on ebay.
 The A7R II was replaced by the Sony Alpha A7R III, while the GH5 was followed by the Panasonic GH5 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Panasonic GH5 Manual (free pdf) or the online Sony A7R II Manual.
+Further information on the features and operation of the GH5 and A7R II can be found, respectively, in the Panasonic GH5 Manual (free pdf) or the online Sony A7R II Manual.

 So how do things add up?
 Which of the two cameras – the Panasonic GH5 or the Sony A7R II – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.